 What about adopting from shelters and rescue groups?

 - There is no way to track the history of abandoned and stray pit bulls.

 - The pit bulls in your shelter may not be local.
-Thousands of pit bulls with unknown backgrounds are transported between shelters in the United States.
+Thousands of pit bulls with unknown backgrounds are transported daily between shelters in the United States.

 - Thousands of pit bulls with unknown backgrounds are imported into Canada from U.S. shelters.